The Power of Words | April 6th, 2018

 The Apostle Paul has good advice for those who follow Christ…

 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 Ephesians 4:29

 In Greek, the word unwholesome is sapros meaning “rotten.”
 The Bible includes slander, gossip, criticizing, arguing, complaining, boasting, lying, and filthy language as unwholesome talk.
 Also included is taking God’s holy name in vain by using it in an empty, dishonoring way such as in the common exclamation, “Oh my God.”

-What a list of ways we can easily spew rotten words out of our mouths!
-God knew in advance it would be difficult for us to keep control of our tongues, so when we make a decision to follow Christ, He gives us the Holy Spirit to help us know when we are sinning with our tongues.
+What a list of ways we can easily spew rotten words out of our mouth!
+God knew in advance it would be difficult for us to keep control of our tongue, so when we make a decision to follow Christ He gives us the Holy Spirit to help us know when we are sinning with our tongue.